Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ### Create an Azure Functions app in Visual Studio Code

 In this section, you use Visual Studio Code to create a local Azure Functions project in your chosen language.
-Later in this article, you'll publish your function code to Azure.
+The function will be triggered by EventGrid.

 1. Choose the Azure icon in the Activity bar, then in the **Azure: Functions** area, select the **Create new project...** icon.